juliasets/Hist-Eq/README.md

 twice in each period, and status information (including news of a new or dead node) propagates quickly to all nodes in a small number of periods.

-The clients ("commisars") also know about every comrade and the status of each.
-Each commisar periodically chooses one comrade randomly and asks it for the status of all comrades.
-When the commisar wants to assign a job to the computing platform, it chooses a comrade using a random selection process weighted by the relative workloads of the different comrades.
+The clients ("commissars") also know about every comrade and the status of each.
+Each commissar periodically chooses one comrade randomly and asks it for the status of all comrades.
+When the commissar wants to assign a job to the computing platform, it chooses a comrade using a random selection process weighted by the relative workloads of the different comrades.
 This way load is distributed fairly between the different comrades.
-Meanwhile, the commisar waits for its work to be done for it.
+Meanwhile, the commissar waits for its work to be done for it.